 - Explain to the cooperative party that they need to report to you, regardless of whether anyone requests ASHA CEUs.

 - All reporting is due to ASHA CE within 45 days of the end date of the cooperative course/offering.

 - Will the group/live cooperative course be held on multiple dates in the calendar year?
 If so, you need to register those additional offerings at least 3 days prior to their start date using the CE Provider Portal An additional cooperative fee must be paid for each additional offering of a cooperative course.
 You will receive an email with an invoice for the fee, which can be paid by phone or online (you'll need to provide the invoice number).
 If you need to pay by check, follow payment instructions on the invoice, and be sure to include the Course Offering ID and offering number on the check.

 - Ask to see any new promotional materials for the new courses/offerings to ensure that they meet ASHA requirements.
 The promotional materials should contain your Brand Block, the course information (instructional level and ASHA CEU amount), and speaker disclosures.

 - Remember to discuss participant reporting procedures for each new offering.

 - Roster corrections—work with the cooperative party to ensure that all participants have been accurately reported.
 You have 45 days to report any corrections to ASHA CE.
 Please use the CE Provider Portal to correct any errors made by ASHA.
 For more detailed information on how to request roster corrections, please see the Reporting and Rosters section of the CE Provider Portal User Guide.
 Participants cannot be added after initial reporting to ASHA CE.
-In order to add participants not originally reported, you will need to appeal via the CE Provider Appeal Request form.
+In order to add participants not originally reported, you will need to contact your CE Accounts Manager to discuss why their reporting is late.

 - Reporting must be retained for at least 2 years.
 Participants may need to appeal for missing ASHA CEUs.
 If so, you will be contacted to confirm their attendance.